-To advertise on a bus, train, or bench, contact:
+To advertise on a bus or at a station, contact:

 OC Transpo is a proud participant in the City of Ottawa’s Public Art Program.
 Supporting local artists for over 30 years, many transit stations and buildings across the city feature commissioned artworks.

 For current opportunities, visit the Public Art Program’s website: